Australorp sounds like a unique name for a chicken, but you’d be surprised at how common they are.

 You’ve even likely seen one, as they are a popular breed for homesteaders.
 They are hardy in cold as well as hot temperatures.

-Also known as “egg-laying machines”, they are a beautiful chicken breed that quickly became the honorary national bird of Australia.
+In addition to being a dual purpose chicken, they are known as “egg-laying machines”.
+They are a beautiful chicken breed that quickly became the honorary national bird of Australia.

 This Australorp care guide explains the need-to-know information about these chickens.
 You’ll also learn what they offer to provide you a more productive farm.